jquery/jquery/CONTRIBUTING.md

 jQuery is so popular that many developers have knowledge of its capabilities and limitations.
 Most questions about using jQuery can be answered on popular forums such as [Stack Overflow](http://stackoverflow.com).
 Please start there when you have questions, even if you think you've found a bug.

 The jQuery Core team watches the [jQuery Development Forum](http://forum.jquery.com/developing-jquery-core).
 If you have longer posts or questions that can't be answered in places such as Stack Overflow, please feel free to post them there.
-If you think you've found a bug please [file it in the bug tracker](#how-to-report-bugs).
+If you think you've found a bug, please [file it in the bug tracker](#how-to-report-bugs).
 The Core team can be found in the [#jquery-dev](http://webchat.freenode.net/?channels=jquery-dev) IRC channel on irc.freenode.net.

 ### Weekly Status Meetings